 Followed by a long road uphill with similar opportunities to favor your mother in law

 Finally, we reach the pretty colorful market.
 Many people in their traditional outfit.

 Then we’re on our way back to Panajachel.
 Another 1/2 h by boat.

 Remains the big question if it’s worth visiting Lake Atitlan’s villages.
 Well, we’re not too sure about it.
 What we’ve seen, they’re all over touristy in 1 part and every architect’s nightmare in the other part.
 Thus, not much to discover.
 Evidently except for hopeless souvenir hunters completely indifferent to quality and cost aspects.
 This maybe with the exception of Santiago Atitlan which really has some nice corners to explore.

 Whatever.
 Would we not have visited the villages, surely we’d be convinced to have missed the best of Lake Atitlan.

 Quetzaltenango, 28th January

 We’re convinced there are many more souvenir shops to discover around Lake Atitlan.
-However we decide to leave this tourist paradise for Quetzaltenango.
-For those among our esteemed readers who think they cannot pronnounce this name – its abbreviation is Xela (Shela).
+However, we decide to leave this tourist paradise for Quetzaltenango.
+For those among our esteemed readers who think they cannot pronounce this name – its abbreviation is Xela (Shela).